barumau/pandunia/eng/G12_lexe_bina.md

 'Christianity, all Christians as a group'

 This ending is often used in place names, especially in country names.
-However it is not always used.
-There are also a lot of country names that do not end in **-ia**.
+However it is not always used, and there are also many country names that do not end in **-ia**.

 **arabe**
 'Arab, Arabic'